 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" etc. etc.>

-For smalll sites with relatively little content, or sites that don't change too much, the easiest solution might be to generate it using an online sitemap generator and just place the file in the root of your site.
+For smalll sites with relatively little content, or sites that don't change too much, the easiest solution might be to generate one using an online sitemap generator and just place the file in the root of your site.
 An example of an XML-sitemap generator is www.xml-sitemaps.com.
 Just supply the URL of your home page, and the tool will crawl your site just like the Google bot would do.
 After crawling, you can download the sitemap in various formats (open and check it first, to verify it looks fine).
 Make sure you only include URL's you want to have included in Google.
 If necessary, edit the file and remove stuff like login-pages, etc. For Google, use either the sitemap.xml version, or the G-zipped version sitemap.xml.gz.
 You can also download a HTML version that you can possibly use to offer a sitemap page for your users.
 By the way, you can also generate sitemaps from the SEO tool Screaming Frog SEO Spider.
 It's a free desktop tool with many advanced SEO features.
 For 10 more of these (including commercial ones, check this post: semrush.com/blog/10-awesome-visual-proven-sitemap-generator-tools.

 Though you can sometimes use the manual method of creating sitemaps, you can also use many Joomla sitemap extensions.
-For larger and changing sites, you probably really need one of those.
+For larger and changing sites, you really need one of those.
 Often, they also offer additional features, like automatic sitemap generation and submission to search engines.

 OSmap (formerly Xmap) is a popular free extension, but there are some more.
 Especially Jsitemap is very nice.
 It is a commercial extension, but very popular.
 It was even listed as the Top rated extension on the JED for a while, with only 5-start reviews, so it's probably a safe choice....
 OSmap is well-suited for simpler sites, where every article is linked to a menu-item.
 Articles not directly associated with a menu-item are not included in the sitemap then.
 Jsitemap does include those articles, so may be better suited for sites with many blog-views.
+A third extension that is very good is PWT Sitemap (from the same developer as ACL Manager and PWT SEO).

 Whichever one you use, make sure it supports your content types.
 If you only use core Joomla articles, you will be fine, but for 3rd party extensions, this is not always the case.
 Say you have a webshop, the sitemap extension should be able to understand the URL's for your extension (Virtuemart, Hikashop, etc.), so check this before you install the extension.
 Often these extensions create fine sitemaps with just the default settings, but it always pays to go through the configuration to fine-tune the output.
 You are often allowed to exclude stuff (articles, categories) that are only useful for service purposes, like terms & conditions, login-pages, etcetera.